 - 2. A proxy need not be a member of the Company. - 3.
-The form of proxy must be deposited at the office of the Company's Share Registrar, M & C Services Private Limited at 112 Robinson Road, #05-01, Singapore 068902, not less than 48 hours before the time appointed for holding the Meeting. - 4.
+The form of proxy must be deposited at the office of the Company's Share Registrar, M & C Services Private Limited at 112 Robinson Road, #05-01, Singapore 068902, not less than 72 hours before the time appointed for holding the Meeting. - 4.
 Completion and return of the form of proxy shall not preclude a member from attending and voting at the Meeting.
 Any appointment of a proxy or proxies shall be deemed to be revoked if a member attends the Meeting in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under this form of proxy to the Meeting. - 5.
-Pursuant to Rule 730(A)(2) of the Listing Manual of SGX-ST, all resolutions at the Meeting shall be voted on by way of a poll. - 6.
+All resolutions at the Meeting shall be voted on by way of a poll.
 Polling will be done by way of an electronic poll voting system and members present in person or represented by proxy at the Meeting will be entitled to vote on a 'one-share, one-vote' basis.
 The detailed procedures for the electronic poll voting will be explained at the Meeting.